-An especially egregious problem was overcrowding.
+These social issues were exacerbated by the overcrowded conditions in the city.
 By the late nineteenth century New York City contained some of the most congested neighborhoods in the world.
 One area had 260,000 inhabitants to the square mile, in another nearly 300,000; nearly 500,000 persons lived in tenements; one building contained 1,500 tenants.
 One tenement-house district contained six percent of the population of the entire city.28 Commenting on the people who were forced to live in the extreme squalor found in these areas, an observer wrote: "Ignorant and poor, filthy and degraded, the low tenement victim drags out an existence which is as logical as it is miserable.
 Born in poverty and rags, nursed in filth and darkness, reared in ignorance and vice, matured in sin and crime, is the life history of the great majority of tenement-house creatures, and the end must be either the almshouse or the prison, or possibly the felon's death."29

-The problem of overcrowding in New York persisted well into the twentieth century.
-In 1926, one observer wrote: "There are sections [of New York City] so densely populated that if the entire city were equally crowded, all the people in the United States could live within the bounds of New York, with room enough for all of Canada, besides the population of London, Berlin, Paris and Tokio"30
+Overcrowded conditions in New York persisted well into the twentieth century.
+In 1926, one observer wrote: "There are sections [of New York City] so densely populated that if the entire city were equally crowded, all the people in the United States could live within the bounds of New York, with room enough for all of Canada, besides the population of London, Berlin, Paris and Tokio (sic)"30

-Another prevalent problem in the late nineteenth century was child labor.
-There was one story of an eight-year old girl whose father was dead and the mother sick, and who for a year had earned three dollars a week in a workshop stripping feathers.
+Also pervasive in the city by the late nineteenth century was the use of child labor.
+The social consequences of child labor was illustrated in the story of an eight-year old girl whose father was dead and the mother sick, and who for a year had earned three dollars a week in a workshop stripping feathers.
 She was one of thousands of children, some younger than 8 years old who, in New York City, labored long hours in shops and factories.
 In a certain sense, New York City was one big sweatshop, which employed tens of thousands of young children in grueling factory labor.
 Eight thousand children made envelopes at three and a half cents a thousand; one child, twelve year of age, boxed twenty thousand paper collars a day; over ten thousand children made paper boxes.
 Even girls, as young as six, could be found scrubbing floors.31